KeystoneHQ/keystone-developer/docs/integration/sign/sui.md

 Signature (
     requestId: String // the requestId from sign request
     signature: String // the serialized signature in hex string
-    authenticationPublicKey: String // indicate which signer signed the transaction )
+    publicKey: String // indicate which signer signed the transaction )
 ```